-The Foundation Unit is organised to promote learning through play.Children explore independently, think about problems, and relate to others.
+The Foundation Unit is organized to promote learning through play.
+Children explore independently, think about problems, and relate to others.
 There are many different areas for the children to choose learning activities independently and select resources.

-Children experience a balance af adult led and child initiated activities across the day.
-Staff carefully plan areas to promote learning, reflect childrens interests, provide opportunities to extend and practise the skills they have learned during direct teaching.
+Children experience a balance of adult led and child initiated activities across the day.
+Staff carefully plan areas to promote learning, reflect children's interests, provide opportunities to extend and practice the skills they have learned during direct teaching.

-We plan the curriculum carefully, so that there is coherence and full coverage of all aspects of the National Curriculum and early learning goals, and there is planned progression in all curriculum areas.
-Further to this, in the Foundation Stage, whilst following the National Curriculum, topics can be fluid, determined by the children's interests, enquiry, engagement, motivation and thinking.
+Staff plan the curriculum carefully, so that there is coherence and full coverage of all aspects of the National Curriculum and Early Learning Goals, and there is planned progression in all curriculum areas.
+Although staff follow the National Curriculum, topics can be fluid, determined by the children's interests, enquiry, engagement, motivation and thinking.

-The curriculum is all the planned activities that we organise in order to promote learning and personal growth and development..
-We aim to teach children how to grow into positive, responsible people, who can work and co-operate with others while developing knowledge and skills, so that they achieve their true potential.
+Staff follow the Trust curriculum in Nursery and Reception.
+Staff plan learning opportunities that promote learning, and personal growth and development.
+We aim to teach children how to grow into positive, responsible people, who can work and co-operate with others.
+Staff aim to provide children with knowledge and skills, so that they achieve their true potential.

-We value our environment, and we aim, through our curriculum, to teach respect for our world, and how we should care for it for future generations, as well as our own.
+Staff value the environment, and aim, through the curriculum, to teach respect for our world, and how we should care for it for not just current, but also future, generations.

-During the children's first half term, their teacher makes a baseline assessment to record the skills of each child on entry to the school.
+During a child's first half term in either Nursery or Reception, staff gather evidence towards a baseline assessment in order to record the skills of each child on entry to the school.
 This assessment forms an important part of the future curriculum planning for each child.

-We are well aware that all children need the support of parents and teachers to make good progress in school.
-We strive to build positive links with the parents of each child by keeping them informed about the way in which the children are being taught and how well each child is progressing.
+Staff are well aware that all children need the support of both parents and teachers to make good progress in school.
+Staff strive to build positive links with the parents of each child by keeping them informed about the way in which the children are being taught and how well each child is progressing.